MBowey/RealEstateDapp/README.md

 ## Overview

-Real Estate Dapp is a decentralized marketplace for landlords to be able to lease individual units to tenants.
-Landlords are able to add units to the marketplace and list them for rent with the desired lease terms (rent, deposit,term, etc).
-Tenants can search properties for availability by unit number and secure a unit for rent by depositing 2 months rent (first and last month).
+Real Estate Dapp is a decentralized marketplace for landlords to be able to lease individual units to tenants via the Ethereum blockchain.
+Landlords are able to list units to the online marketplace with desired lease terms (rent, deposit, term, start date, etc).
+Tenants can then search properties based on availability and rent units by depositing the required amount of ETH set out in the lease.
+The smart contract automates the payment process of depositing ETH and the reccuring monthly rent payments.

 ## Tech Stack